We offer a wide variety of fact sheets on women's health topics

 -

-This fact sheet information describes non-hormonal medicines used for hot flushes.
-It should not replace the official product information.
+This fact sheet provides general information about non-hormonal prescription medicines for hot flushes.

 -